 Disclose the actual and potential impacts of climate-related risks and opportunities on the insurer’s businesses, strategy, and financial planning where such information is material.

-In disclosing the actual and potential impacts of climate-related risks and opportunities on the insurer’s businesses, strategy and financial planning, insurers should, at a minimum, address the following:
+In disclosing the actual and potential impacts of climate-related risks and opportunities on the insurer’s businesses, strategy and financial planning, insurers should consider including the following:

 Describe the steps the insurer has taken to engage key constituencies on the topic of climate risk and resiliency.